Ruturajn/Sypherize/README.md

 > **Note**
 >
 > This project is currently under development, and a few fundamental features are supported as of now.
-As the
 > As the project matures, there will be better documentation detailing the language and all the related
 > intricacies.